Why Did You Code Your Personal Website in Haskell?

 | HeaderContent Text

-My next steps as of this date is to add a Markdown parser for better formatting, adding a few more styling tools to my CSS EDSL and generating a Projects page, maybe even add a Tetris block game to keep people's attention.
-Also the mysterious figure was my good friend Lucas, the link to his website will be somewhere on your screen.
+My next steps are adding a Markdown parser for better formatting, expanding the CSS EDSL, and building out the Projects page.
+Also, the mysterious figure was my good friend Lucas.
 Please make sure to endorse him in "Rizz" when you have the opportunity.